djcb/mu/.github/ISSUE_TEMPLATE/mu-bug-report.md

 Please describe the versions of OS, Emacs, mu etc. you are using.

 **Checklist**
-- [ ] you are running either the latest 1.6.x release, or a 1.7.x development release (otherwise, please upgrade).
+- [ ] you are running either the latest 1.8.x/1.10.x release or `master` (otherwise, please upgrade).